Tazria: Sixth reading—Leviticus 13:40–54

 The sixth reading continued the discussion of skin disease on the head or beard.
 Unclean persons were to rend their clothes, leave their head bare, cover over their upper lips, call out, "Unclean!
 Unclean!" and dwell outside the camp.
-When a streaky green or red eruptive affection occurred in wool, linen, or animal skin, it was to be shown to the priest, who was to examine to determine whether it was clean or unclean.
+When a streaky green or red eruptive affection occurred in wool, linen, or animal skin, it was to be shown to the priest, who was to examine it to determine whether it was clean or unclean.
 If unclean, it was to be burned.

 Seventh reading—Leviticus 13:55–59

 In the seventh reading, if the affliction disappeared from the article upon washing, it was to be shut up seven days, washed again, and be clean.

+Readings according to the triennial cycle

+Jews who read the Torah according to the triennial cycle of Torah reading may read the parashah according to a different schedule.

 In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources: